jchelly/DFED-Units/README.md

 # SWIFT Unit Handling Library

-This is a C library extracted from the [SWIFT n-body simulation code] (www.swiftsim.com) which can be used to store, operate on and read/write unit information in numerical simulations.
+This is a C library extracted from the
+[SWIFT n-body simulation code](www.swiftsim.com) which can be used to store, operate on and read/write unit information in numerical simulations.

 It is assumed that the simulation code uses a consistent set of units internally such that, for example, velocity units are length units divided